 For some reason, a woman enjoying cooking in her own home is sometimes considered to be in violation with what it means for a woman to be a strong feminist.

-Being in the kitchen, for me, goes beyond putting ingredients together in the hope that there will be a tasty outcome.
-Instead, it can become a much needed moment of Zen.
+For me, being in the kitchen goes beyond putting ingredients together in the hope that there will be a tasty outcome.
+Instead, it can become a much needed moment of zen.
 It’s like when a conductor steps in front of the orchestra and suddenly pulls together different pieces to create a masterpiece.
-We may not always be creating dishes reminiscent of Nigella Lawson, but what’s important is how we feel while doing it – when we take control over the things we love doing and dive head first into them.
+We may not always be creating dishes reminiscent of Nigella Lawson, but what’s important is how we feel while doing it—when we take control over the things we love doing and dive head first into them.

-We should feel thrilled by the smiles on our loved ones faces as they take their first bites of their meals, and we should also marvel in how it feels to bring raw ingredients together through science, skill and passion to make a meal.
+We should feel thrilled by the smiles on our loved ones faces as they take their first bites of their meals.
+We should also marvel in how it feels to bring raw ingredients together through science, skill and passion to make a meal.

 When we pursue our passions and explore the things that make us feel good, we can find great strength and happiness.